SEPECAT Jaguar: Failed bids

-In 1969, while still in the prototype stage of development, formal approaches had been made to Switzerland, India, Japan, Australia, the Netherlands, Belgium, and Germany, promoting the aircraft for sale.
+In 1969, while still in the prototype stage of development, formal approaches were made various countries including Switzerland, Japan, Australia, the Netherlands, Belgium, and Germany, promoting the aircraft for sale.
 Japan began negotiations towards licensed production of the Jaguar, but these plans failed in part because of the high royalty payments sought by SEPECAT.
 A proposal for Turkey to construct Jaguars under licence also did not come to fruition.
-Kuwait initially ordered 50 Jaguars and 16 Mirage 5s, but instead chose F1s.
-Pakistan approached SEPECAT after the US refused to sell its aircraft of choice, the LTV A-7 Corsair II, due to an arms embargo; Pakistan eventually opted for Mirage 5s.
+Kuwait initially ordered 50 Jaguars and 16 Mirage 5s, but later chose the Mirage F1CK.
+While Pakistan initially approached SEPECAT after the US refused to sell its aircraft of choice, the LTV A-7 Corsair II, due to an arms embargo, it eventually opted for the Dassault Mirage 5.